 Don’t Underestimate & Do Your Research

-First thing to remember: don’t underestimate your costs!
-This goes in line with knowing and being realistic about the costs of the trade show.
+First thing to remember: don’t underestimate your costs and be realistic about what you can spend.

 Do your research by reading through your Show Manual, Trade Show Contract, and Exhibitor’s Kit.
-Trade shows have very specific rules and regulations that must abided by.
-As a result, there are a variety of costs you should be aware of including drayage, shipping, missed deadline fees, and service forms.
+Each show will have very specific rules and regulations that you must abide by – including a variety of costs associated with drayage, shipping, missed deadline fees, service forms, and more.

 Costs to Expect

 1. Booth & Booth Space

 In general, you should allocate 33% of your entire trade show budget for the space itself, and another 20% on the design and construction of your booth.
 Trade shows typically charge by the square footage of your booth space, so keep this in mind as you decide on the size and type of your booth.